 Karen Skolfield’s book Frost in the Low Areas won the 2014 PEN New England Award in poetry and the First Book Award from Zone 3 Press, and is a Massachusetts “Must Read” selection.
 She is the winner of the 2016 Jeffrey E. Smith Editors’ Prize in poetry from The Missouri Review, the 2015 Robert H. Winner award from the Poetry Society of America, and the 2015 Arts & Humanities Award from New England Public Radio.

 Skolfield has received fellowships and awards from the Massachusetts Cultural Council, Split This Rock, Ucross Foundation, Hedgebrook, Virginia Center for the Creative Arts, and the Vermont Studio Center.
-New poems can be found in Boulevard, Carolina Quarterly, Cimarron Review, Crab Orchard Review, Crazyhorse, Guernica, Indiana Review, Iowa Review, Missouri Review, Pleiades, RHINO, Slice, Sugar House Review, Superstition Review, Washington Square Review, Waxwing, and others.
+New poems can be found in Boulevard, Carolina Quarterly, Cimarron Review, Crab Orchard Review, Crazyhorse, Guernica, Indiana Review, Iowa Review, Missouri Review, New Ohio Review, Pleiades, RHINO, Shenandoah, Slice, Sugar House Review, Washington Square Review, Waxwing, and others.

 Skolfield is an Army veteran and teaches writing to engineers at the University of Massachusetts Amherst, where she earned her Master of Fine Arts.